 - Unusual vaginal discharge.

 - Lumps in the pelvic area or lower abdomen.

 - Pain in the pelvic area or abdomen.

 - Unexplained weight loss.

 Blood may be tested for the CA-125 protein, which is elevated in many women with endometrial cancer.
 A pelvic or transvaginal ultrasound scan may be used to look at the uterus, ovaries and fallopian tubes.
-X-rays, computed tomography (CT), positron emission tomography (PET), MRI or ultrasound scans may be done to see how extensive the cancer is and how much it has spread.
+X-rays, CT, PET, MRI or ultrasound scans may be done to see how extensive the cancer is and how much it has spread.

-Surgery: The main treatment for uterine cancer is a hysterectomy, or removal of the uterus.
+Surgery: The main treatment for endometrial or uterine cancer that has not spread is a hysterectomy, or removal of the uterus.
 Sometimes the ovaries, fallopian tubes and nearby lymph nodes are removed as well.
 Women who have had a hysterectomy cannot become pregnant.

 Radiation: Radiation may be used to kill cancer cells that remain after surgery or to shrink tumors that cannot be surgically removed.
 It is often used in conjunction with other forms of treatment.

 Chemotherapy: Traditional chemotherapy works by killing fast-growing cells, including cancer cells.
 It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects like nausea and hair loss.

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth.
 This type of treatment has not been widely studied for uterine cancer.